SohanChoudhury/DaycareFaceRecognition/README.md

-# daycare-face-recognition
+# Daycare Face Recognition
 Summer project creating a face recognition system to aid a local home daycare business.
+Updates to come!